technige/shortwave/README.md

 Low-level components for TCP communication.
 This layer sits just above raw sockets.
-It hosts a synchronous `Transmitter` and an asynchronous `Receiver` that are brought together within an extensible `Protocol` object.
+It hosts a synchronous `Transmitter` and an asynchronous `Receiver` that are brought together within an extensible `Connection` object.

 ## `shortwave.messaging`